Grauenwolf/PackIT/README.md

 * `CreatePackingListWithItemsService` (Formally `CreatePackingListWithItemsHandler`)
 * `PackingListQueryService`

 These three service classes replace the multitude of single-method handler classes.
 The `CreatePackingListWithItemsService` class is kept separate from the others because it has additional dependencies.

+If you were really into extreme segregation, you could even create one controller per endpoint.
+Or even get rid of controllers entirely and use ASP.NET Core 6's minimal APIs.
+But we don’t need to go that far to achieve our goal.

 # PackIT